nationalarchives/ds-infrastructure-web/README.md

 Please read any documentation in the **ds-ami-build** repo in regards of the required build for further information.

-- NginX instance - web-rp-primer\*
+- NginX instance - website-reverse-proxy-primer\*
 - Frontend instance - web-frontend-primer\*

 ### Sharing public files